Second generation of video game consoles

-In 1979, gaming giant Activision was created by former Atari programmers and was the first third-party developer of video games.
+In 1979, Activision was created by former Atari programmers and was the first third-party developer of video games.
+A small company through the 1980s, it gradually grew into a 21st century gaming giant.
+In the early 1980s, many large corporations, spurred by the success of the home video game industry and especially the VCS, launched or bought subsidiaries to produce video game console software.
 By 1982, the shelf capacity of toy stores was overflowing with an overabundance of consoles, over-hyped game releases, and low-quality games from new third-party developers.
 An over-saturation of consoles and games, coupled with poor knowledge of the market, saw the video game industry crash in 1983 and marked the start of the next generation.
 Beginning in December 1982 and stretching through all of 1984, the crash of 1983 caused major disruption to the North American market.
 Some developers collapsed and almost no new games were released in 1984.
 The market did not fully recover until the third generation.
 The second generation ended on January 1, 1992, with the discontinuation of the Atari 2600.